bitlabstudio/django-reusable-app-template/README.rst

 It was presented at PyCon Singapore 2013 for the first time, you can find the slides of the talk here: https://speakerdeck.com/mbrochh/writing-publishing-and-maintaining-reusable-django-apps

-A video will follow soon.
+A video of the talk can be found here: http://youtu.be/a4S1kTJfezA

 In order to kickstart your new reusable app, just do the following::